Crested serpent eagle: Behaviour and ecology

 The breeding season begins in late winter when they start courting and establishing territories.
 The eggs are laid in early summer.
 Old nests are often refurbished and reused in India but a study in Penang found them to build fresh nests each year.
 A study in India found that most nests were built along riverine trees.
 The nest is a large platform built high on a tree.
 Both birds in a pair build the nest but the female alone incubates.
 The male guards when the female forages.
 In central India, the Terminalia tomentosa is often used while Terminalia bellirica and Dalbergia latifolia was often used in southern India.
 In Penang, the nest trees were typically large and isolated from other trees with lot of room for the birds to fly in and out.
 The nests are lined with green leaves collected from nearby and are placed facing down on the nest floor.
 The usual clutch is one egg but two are sometimes laid and only a single chick is successfully raised in a season.
 When eggs are lost, a replacement is laid two to seven weeks later.
 The eggs hatch after about 41 days and the young fledge after about two months.
 Nests are defended by the parents.

 Several species of endoparasitic nematodes have been recovered from the intestines of crested serpent eagles, including Madelinema angelae.
 Avian pox virus infections which cause warts on the face have been observed in a wild bird living in Taiwan.
 A number of ectoparasitic bird lice have been described from the species including Kurodaia cheelae.
 In Penang, it was found that cinereous tits (Parus cinereus ambiguus) tended to nest close to nesting crested serpent eagles, presumably due to safety from predators like crows that may be driven off by the eagles.
-They have also been found to visit the nests of the eagles to collect fur from the remains of dead mammal prey.
+They have also been found to visit the nests of the eagles to collect fur from the remains of dead mammals.